top of page

 Where Simulation Fits Between Design and Production

-When a customer clicks Buy , the product journey has already begun.From that moment onward, packaging becomes responsible for protecting the product through handling, storage, transport, and delivery.
+Download our guide - When a customer clicks Buy , the product journey has already begun.From that moment onward, packaging becomes responsible for protecting the product through handling, storage, transport, and delivery.
 Yet, many packaging failures are still discovered after tooling, sampling, or even market launch.
-Cracks, leaks, deformation, and high return rates are often treated as logistics problems—when in reality, they are development-stage decisions catching up later .
-This is where si
+Cracks, leaks, deformation, and high return rates are often treated as logistics problems—when in reality, they are development-stage decisions catching up lat

 Meenakshi Stuart